-Discover luxurious facilities, skillful surgeons and great prices for your body lift in Thailand with the help of Medical Departures.
+Discover an experienced, English-speaking surgeon that’s right for your body lift in Thailand with the help of Medical Departures.
 As the world’s leading medical tourism destination, the Land of Smiles offers incredible locations and a service culture that is second-to-none.

-Since opening its doors to international patients in the 1990s, Thailand has attracted visitors from across the world, drawn here by its reputation of excellence and expertise.
-From the mesmerizing city of Bangkok to the astonishing beaches in Phuket to the tranquility of Chiang Mai, Thailand is an incredible destination, both in terms of medical facilities and locations.
+Since opening its doors to international patients in the 1990s, Thailand has attracted millions of medical tourists from across the world, drawn here by the county’s proven reputation of excellence, expertise and value-for-money prices.

 Comprising multiple procedures, a body lift is a major surgery and so it’s essential that you’re in good health and have reasonable expectations as to the outcome.
-The procedure is actually a combination of procedures to correct sagging, loose skin, which has lost elasticity due to pregnancy, weight loss, sun damage or genetics.
+A body lift is tailor-made for each individual, correcting sagging, loose skin that has lost elasticity after pregnancy, weight loss, sun damage or genetics.

-Thailand is the pioneer of modern medical tourism, when after the Asian Financial Crisis in the 1990’s, hospitals, such as the Bumrungrad International in Bangkok began to attract foreign patients with the lure of internationally accredited hospitals and prices that were 50-70% lower than at home.
-In 2013, a quarter of a million foreign patients were treated at Bumrungrad, and it is estimated by Patients Beyond Borders that Thailand attracted around 1.8 million medical tourists that same year.
-It is a buoyant market, popular not only because of the high-standards of medical care and the cost, but also because once discharged, patients can recuperate in luxurious 5* hotels at very reasonable prices.
+Thailand is the pioneer of modern medical tourism.
+After the Asian Financial Crisis in the 1990s, hospitals such as the Bumrungrad International in Bangkok began to attract foreign patients with the lure of internationally-accredited status couples with prices 50-70% lower than at home.
+It is estimated by the International Medical Travel Journal that Thailand receives over two million medical tourists a year.
+It is a buoyant market, popular not only because of the high standards of medical care and the cost but also because once discharged, patients can recuperate in luxurious five-star hotels at very reasonable prices.

 Top-class facilities exist not just in Bangkok, but throughout the country, as there are high-quality international hospitals also located in popular holiday spots, including Chiang Mai and Phuket, which gives patients a choice of locations for their post-surgery recuperation.
-The recovery time for a body lift takes some weeks, so patients may as well make the most of being surrounded by terrific scenery.
+The recovery time for a body lift takes some weeks, so patients may as well make the most of their surroundings while taking things easy.

 We always stress to anyone that they should spend a little time doing their homework.
 Major surgery abroad, like a body lift, is not to be taken lightly.
-Research the procedure – is it for you?
-Do you have realistic expectations?
+Research the procedure and ask yourself, “is it for me”?
+Are your expectations realistic?
 Are you happy to be so far away from home?

 You should also choose your surgeon with care.
 Thailand, generally, has exceptionally high standards when it comes to its medical care and facilities, but you should ensure you check and double-check as much background information as you can.

-At Medical Departures we only use quality-checked doctors, having looked into criminal/legal backgrounds, verified qualifications and professional memberships and collated real patient reviews and/or online testimonials.
-As well as visiting clinics, our processes provide thorough checks to help us determine the trustworthiness of a particular doctor—and only when we are satisfied are they listed on our website.
+All of these processes provide thorough checks to help us determine the trustworthiness of a particular doctor—and only when we are satisfied are they listed on our website.

 Body lifts actually consist of a number of procedures that are used together to achieve the desired result, which means that no two are necessarily the same.
 Your surgeon will concentrate more on the areas you have agreed upon beforehand.

-The surgery takes around 5 hours, on average.
-You will be given a general anesthetic and the surgery requires long incisions to remove the large areas of loose skin – which are typically made so they can be hidden with clothes.
+The surgery can take around five hours, on average and will be performed under general anesthetic.
+The surgery requires long incisions to remove the large areas of loose skin – which are typically made so they can be hidden with clothes.
 So, for example, for removing excess skin around the lower abdomen an incision will be made from hip to hip underneath the bikini line.
 The skin will be pulled tight and excess skin and underlying tissue removed, before being stitched back and allowed to heal.

 You can expect to feel quite sore and tender for the first few days after surgery, and you are likely to have drainage tubes in your wounds for a couple of weeks, which will be uncomfortable, especially when moving.

-Gradually, over the weeks, the stiffness and tenderness will ease, but it will be a month before you can return to work – and you will be expected to take it easy (no heavy lifting, for example) for at least two months.
+Gradually, over the next few weeks, stiffness and tenderness will ease, but it will be around a month before you can return to work and you will be expected to take it easy (no heavy lifting, for example) for at least two months.

-If you’re ready to book, or got any questions about a Body Lift in Thailand then see below for further details on how to get in touch.
+If you’re ready to book, or have any questions about a body lift in Thailand, see below for further details on how to get in touch.